dhabersack/islovely.co/_firetips/2020-07-21-destructuring-values-returned-by-functions.md

 ---
-title: "Destructuring values returned by function"
+title: "Destructuring values returned by functions"
 tags: ["JavaScript"]
 ---
 If a function returns an object, we can destructure the result afterwards.
 We can take out only the values we need that way.